vectordotdev/vector/website/docs/reference/sources/splunk_hec.md

 ### splunk_channel

-The exact time the event was ingested.
+The Splunk channel, value of the `X-Splunk-Request-Channel` header.

 </Field>